berstend/puppeteer-extra/README.md

 ### Lerna

-This is monorepo is powered by [Lerna](https://github.com/lerna/lerna) and yarn workspaces.
+This monorepo is powered by [Lerna](https://github.com/lerna/lerna) and yarn workspaces.

 #### Initial setup